dechamps/videojitter/FAQ.md

 determining frame colors, and it will also disable [edge direction compensation][] by default to avoid potentially misleading results.

+## What does "clock skew" mean?

+Videojitter always reports timestamps and durations based on sample time from the recording WAV file.
+In other words, the reference clock is the clock of the instrument.

+No clock is ever perfect, and the clock of the instrument does not run at the exact same speed as the clock that the video playback system uses to time frames.
+Therefore, a very small deviation (<0.1%) from expected frame durations is normal and expected.
+This is called _clock skew_.

+Large clock skews, in the order of 1% or more, are more concerning and may be indicative of a potential problem.
+For example, some video playback setups (hopefully rare nowadays) may speed up 24 FPS content to 25 FPS, resulting in the video playing ~1.04x faster than normal.

+videojitter will automatically calculate and report clock skew in the "fine print" (the text below the chart) so that any issues may be quantified and dealt with.

 [edge direction compensation]: #what-is-edge-direction-compensation
 [measure display pixel response]: https://tftcentral.co.uk/articles/response_time_testing